RCA Studio B: Studio

 With Atkins and Sholes establishing RCA Victor's Nashville operations, the company sought to build a recording studio.
 The company's chief engineer and recording manager Bill Milttenburg drew building plans on a dinner napkin and Dan Maddox, a local businessman, offered to construct the building as an investment.
 Four months later, in November 1957, the pastel cinderblock building located at 1611 Hawkins Street (later re-named Roy Acuff Place) was completed at a cost of $37,515, and Maddox leased it to RCA for the next twenty years.

 Business offices resided in the single-story front of the building, with studio facilities in the rear.
 The studio measured 40.5 by 26.25 ft, with a 13 ft high ceiling.
 A grand piano, acquired from NBC's Tonight Starring Steve Allen, sat in the corner.
 The small control room was only 12 ft deep, and housed an RCA radio station tube console with 12 microphone inputs and four outputs, which fed an Ampex 2-track deck.
 An echo chamber occupied the second story.

 In March, 1959, Bill Porter replaced Bob Ferris, RCA Studio B's first chief engineer, and by June had mixed a number one hit: "The Three Bells" by the Browns.
 Porter considered the studio's acoustics problematic, with resonant room modes creating an uneven frequency response.
 To lessen the problem, he took some $60 from the studio's petty cash and bought fiberglass acoustic ceiling panels which he cut into triangles and hung from the ceiling at varying heights; these were dubbed "Porter Pyramids".
 Porter also marked "X"es on the floor where he discovered, by careful experimentation, the resonant modes to be minimal.
 Porter positioned lead vocalists, background vocalists, and acoustic guitarists at microphones placed directly over his marks.
 After these improvements, Don Gibson recorded his album Girls, Guitars and Gibson in the studio.
 Porter later told an interviewer: "Everybody said, 'God, what a different sound!

 Porter also preferred the luminous echo of the studio's EMT 140 plate reverb rather than its echo chamber, keeping the plates chilled in the air conditioned room to brighten their sound.

 In 1960 and 1961, an addition was built to provide office space and rooms for tape mastering and a lacquer mastering lab.

 Nashville painter and singer/songwriter Gil Veda—introduced to the Grand Ole Opry crowd as "The Spanish Hank Williams" in 1962—was the first Hispanic singer to record at RCA's Studio B.

-In her 1994 memoir, My Life And Other Unfinished Business, Dolly Parton recounted how she was rushing to her first recording session at Studio B in October 1967 (shortly after having signed with RCA Victor) and, in her haste to make the session on time, drove her car through the side wall of the building.
-She noted that the spot where her car impacted the building is still visible.
+In her 1994 memoir, My Life And Other Unfinished Business, Dolly Parton recounted how she was rushing to her first recording session at Studio B in October 1967 (shortly after having signed with RCA Victor) and, in her haste to make the session on time, drove her new Chevrolet through the side wall of the building.
+She noted that the spot where her car impacted the building and was repaired is still visible.